sabk18/ElectionContributor-Pointer/README.md

 mkdir HOME
 ```

-the Election_Committee.py script call on other python modules.
-This is the main script and can be executed by running:
+the Election_Contributor.py script call on other python modules.
+This is the main script and can be executed by running the run.sh as follows:
 ```python
 'bash run.sh' or './run.sh'
 ```